401(k) Contribution Strategy: How Much Is Enough, When to Push Higher, and What Most People Get Wrong

 Asset Allocation Basics: Stocks, Bonds, and Time Horizon

-20s-30s (30-40 years) 90-100% 0-10% Maximize growth; ignore volatility over decades
+20s-30s (30-40 years)90-100%0-10%Maximize growth; ignore volatility over decades

-40s (20-30 years) 80-90% 10-20% Still growth-focused with slight stability
+40s (20-30 years)80-90%10-20%Still growth-focused with slight stability

-50s (10-20 years) 60-70% 30-40% Begin glide path; protect accumulation gains
+50s (10-20 years)60-70%30-40%Begin glide path; protect accumulated gains

-60s (0-10 years) 40-50% 50-60% Sequence risk critical; prioritize stability
+60s (0-10 years)40-50%50-60%Sequence risk becomes critical; prioritize stability

 Target-Date Funds vs. DIY Portfolios